This Town Is a Must-Visit for Cheese Lovers (Shocker: It’s Not in Wisconsin)

 You probably don’t think of Longmont, Colorado, but as a resident and a cheese lover, I’m here to tell you that you should.

-Longmont is a veritable cheese-lover’s paradise.
-In addition to being a totally charming, affordable city with easy access to Denver, Longmont has some incredible cheese offerings for people who just can’t get enough of the gouda stuff (see what we did there?).
+Longmont is a veritable cheese-lovers paradise.
+In addition to being a charming, affordable city with easy access to Denver, Longmont has some incredible cheese offerings for people who just can’t get enough of the gouda stuff (see what we did there?).

 The headliner of Longmont’s cheese attraction line-up?
-The family-owned Cheese Importers, which has been around since 1976 and is a combination of a French bistro, European-inspired marketplace and epic cheese shop all in one.
+The family-owned Cheese Importers, which has been around since 1976, combines a European-inspired marketplace and epic cheese shop all in one.

 The folks here take cheese very seriously.